-Staff are given regular safeguarding training which includes online safety for themselves which sets out the expectations to ensure children remain safe online.
+Staff are given regular safeguarding training which includes online safety for themselves which sets out the expectations and duty of care to ensure children remain safe online.
 The school provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
 Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation.